quazimut/articles/7-turing-complete/7-turing-complete.md

 # Beyond esolangs: 7 things that are unintentionally turing-complete

+*NB: This article was co-written by [@balzss](https://steemit.com/@balzss) and is part of a series we are creating together.
+Half of them will be released on his blog so make sure to follow him if you find this interesting.*

 The time when we only put the *Turing-complete* label on efficient and productive programming languages has long gone and "esolang" as a genre has grown to be a common phenomenon.
 Esolangs are programming languages usually with the sole purpose of **not** being useful.
 They are sophisticated in-jokes for programmers usually satirizing actual languages.

 But what does *Turing-complete* mean anyway?
-It means that it can calculate anything computable which is not a satisfactory answer so let's put it this way: something is turing-complete if it can calculate anything that a [Universal Turing Machine](https://www.wikiwand.com/en/Universal_Turing_machine) can (it turns out there is no way to go beyond that currently).
+It means that it can calculate anything computable.
+That's not a satisfactory answer so let's put it this way: something is Turing-complete if it can calculate anything that a [Universal Turing Machine](https://www.wikiwand.com/en/Universal_Turing_machine) can (it turns out there is no way to go beyond that currently).

-So Turing-completeness is something that programming languages (real and esoteric) are aiming for but that doesn't mean they are some privileged creature and we should call everything turning-complete a programming language.
-If you look carefully enough you find it everywhere you wouldn't have expected and in this article we want to list 7 that we found the most interesting.
+So Turing-completeness is something that programming languages (real and esoteric) are aiming for but that doesn't mean they are some privileged creature and the only canidate for that title.
+If you look carefully enough you'll find it everywhere you wouldn't have expected and in this article we want to list 6 that we found the most interesting.

 ## 1. Manufactoria
 ![manufactoria header](/7-turing-complete/manu.png)